vannguyengd/gooddata-ui/website/versioned_docs/version-6.1.0/50_custom__execution.md

 When an AFM is executed on the GoodData platform, the result measure data is, by default, returned as raw values \(numbers\).

 If you want the measures data to be displayed as a percentage instead, add a `computeRatio` property and set it to `true`.

-When the property is enabled, the measure's `format` value is ignored.
-The default format `#,##0.00%` is used instead.

 When `computeRatio` is not specified, it defaults to `false`, and values from execution are displayed as numbers.